New Jersey Firearms Lawyer & Weapons Charges Attorney

 The legislature has created a separate statute with separate enhanced penalties for when drugs and guns are found together.
 Under 2C:39-4.1a, any person found to be in possession of a firearm while distributing or attempting to distribute drugs is guilty of a second-degree crime.
 The same is true if a person possesses a weapon other than a firearm, such as a knife, if the person intends to use the weapon unlawfully while distributing or attempting to distribute drugs.
 Importantly, a conviction under this statute does not merge with the drug conviction and the sentences will run consecutively.

-Unlawful Possession of Weapons
+Unlawful Possession of Weapons in New Jersey

 The laws regarding unlawful possession of weapons are as follows: